KFB Knitting – How To Make An Increase

 I used this KFB increase in a shawl pattern I created that has a chevron design.

-If you want to see an example of how this stitch is used, take a look at my Sea Glass Shawl Pattern.
+If you want to see an example of how this stitch is used, take a look at my The Sea Glass Shawl Knitting Pattern (this knitting pattern also uses the SSK decrease technique).

 What you need to get started